 To create, maintain and enhance our campus through continuous improvement and sustainable practices.

 To be a progressive, customer-focused organization that is recognized as a leader in providing exceptional service and responsible stewardship of university resources.

-Welcome to the new Facility Services site.
-The Facility Services name replaced the Capital Assets & Services name in 2011 to present a clearer mission and duties.
-To the left you will find a listing of all Major departments within Facility Services.
+Welcome to the Facility Services website.
+To the left and below you will find a listing of all Major departments within Facility Services and related information on the departments.
 To the right you will see commonly used Quicklinks for Design Professionals, Contractors, Faculty, Bids and RFQ's.

 The Fiscal Operations group manages, reviews and processes all financial activity for the Facility Services department.

 Utility Services is responsible for the purchase production and distribution of water and energy on campus.
 This includes the generation of steam, high temperature hot water, and chilled water at two campus plants for space heating, water heating and cooling of buildings.

 for the maintenance and continued safe operation of campus facilities, and for